carltheperson/advanced-js-objects/chapters/chapter-2.md

 console.log(myObj) // { changed: true }
 ```

-**Object properties**
+#### Object properties

 What happens to objects when you assign them to other Objects as properties?
-The answer is that the Object *reference* becomes the property value.
+The answer is that the object *reference* becomes the property value.
 This is the same functionality we have with variable assignment.

 ```js
 const obj1 = { changeMe: "" }